| December 2001 Dear Visitor, If this is your first visit to the website, rest assured

 thus I am considerably better disposed towards doing the

+rest of it that little bit earlier than I once did.
 But it's only the shopping part I don't care for.
 I admit

 it; I hold my hands up to it, guv, you have got me bang